 PRAISE FROM BETA READER’S

-• M (Writer, Musician and Editor)
+X (Writer, Musician and Editor)

-• J (Writer and poet)
+X (Writer and poet)

-• S (Conceptual artist)
+X (Conceptual artist)

 Usually, I like books that move quickly and have tight plots and spare, functional prose.
-But sometimes I get lost in a book that is lyrical and poetic and meandering because it's just too beautiful to ignore.
+But sometimes I get lost in a book that is lyrical and meandering because it's just too beautiful to ignore.
 This was one of those books.
 Daniel’s tenacious refusal to cater to a specific audience is what makes this book so dynamic and original and exciting.
-This book might well turn out to be controversial, even polarizing, but to me, that only speaks to its poetic power.
+This book might well turn out to be controversial, even polarizing, but to me, that only speaks to its power.

-• N (Writer and poet)
+X (Writer and poet)